jcf608/chatgpt2_0/PRINCIPLES.md

   - Regex is hard to read and maintain
   - Only use regex when absolutely necessary for complex pattern matching
   - When regex is required, add clear comments explaining what it does
-- **Avoid hardcoding when possible**: Discover data dynamically from configuration or database ⭐ IMPORTANT
+- **Avoid hardcoding when possible**: Discover data dynamically from configuration files ⭐ IMPORTANT
   - Hardcoded lists become stale and require code changes to extend
-  - Discover from configuration files, database, or credentials
+  - Discover from configuration files or credentials
   - Only hardcode when absolutely necessary (constants, enums that never change)
   - **Bad Example:** `[:sap, :slack, :teams].each { |service| ... }` (hardcoded list)
   - **Good Example:** `Rails.application.credentials.dig(:integrations).keys.each { |service| ... }` (discovered)